anthonychu/melcher/content/draft/2020-10-15-Azure-Staying-Current/index.md

 https://azure.microsoft.com/en-us/updates/

-Lastly, [Azure updates](https://azure.microsoft.com/en-us/updates/) - the central place for all new and updated Azure things.
+Last but not least, [Azure updates](https://azure.microsoft.com/en-us/updates/) - the central place for all new and updated Azure things.
 If you want to have the latest news, features and sometimes even retirements, watch this page!

+## How about you?

 You have other tricks?
+Things that work for you?
 Share them in the comments!

 Hope it helps,
 Max